-You may donate at any time.
-We always process as many donations as possible for each award cycle.
+You may donate at any time of the year.
+We process as many donations as possible prior to each award cycle.

-For donations made between January 1st and April 15th, it is up to the donor to claim the tax credit for the previous or current tax year.
+For donations made between January 1 and April 15, the donor can choose to claim the tax credit for the previous or current tax year.
 If claiming it for the previous tax year, donations must be made by the time you file your taxes or April 15, whichever comes first.
 Even if you file an extension, your donation must be postmarked or submitted online before midnight, April 15.

 How much can I donate?

-You can make a donation up to the combined maximum of the Original and the Overflow Tax Credits, or your Arizona state tax liability, whichever is less.
+You can donate up to the combined maximum of the Original and Overflow Tax Credits, or your Arizona state tax liability, whichever is less.

-In order to claim the Overflow tax credit you must donate the maximum amount to the Original tax credit first.
-Anything donated above the maximum for the Original Tax Credit then is applied to the Overflow Tax Credit, up to that credit’s allowed maximum donation.
+In order to claim the Overflow Tax Credit, you must donate the maximum amount to the Original Tax Credit first.
+Any amount donated above the allowed maximum for the Original Tax Credit then is applied to the Overflow Tax Credit, up to that credit’s allowed maximum donation.

 If you have no liability, you cannot receive a credit.
-However, what you give to ACSTO may count as a charitable gift for Federal deductions.
+However, what you give to ACSTO may be considered a charitable gift.

 If I already get a refund, why would I need a tax credit?

-You receive a refund because you have overpaid into your state taxes throughout the year.
+You receive a refund when you overpay toward your state taxes throughout the year.

 How much of my donation is awarded as a scholarship?

 Arizona law requires that 90% of donated funds are awarded as scholarships.
 ACSTO awards 92% of recommended donations.
-We operate on an 8% budget which is used to pay for operating costs and resources for our schools and parents.
+We operate on an 8% budget which is used to pay for operating costs and numerous resources for our schools, parents, and donors.

 Can I recommend a specific school or student with my donation?

 Yes, you may identify a specific school and your donation will be used to award scholarships among applicants from that school.
-A current list of schools is available on our website.
-You may also recommend an eligible K-12 student (or preschooler with disabilities) who is not your child or dependent.
-Any student enrolled in a Private School in grades K-12 qualifies for this scholarship or if the student is a preschooler with disabilities.
+A current list of our Partner Schools is available here.
+In addition, you may also recommend an eligible K-12 student (or preschooler with disabilities) who is not your child or dependent.

-However you cannot "swap" donations with another person by recommending each other’s children.
+However, you cannot "swap" donations with other people by recommending each other’s children.
 The law states, "A taxpayer may not claim a tax credit if the taxpayer agrees to swap donations with another taxpayer to benefit either taxpayer’s own dependent."
 ACSTO has always discouraged this practice.

 Will I receive a receipt at the end of the year?

-If you create an account on our Donor Portal, then you may print your current year’s receipt at any time.
-If you have not yet created an account, an annual receipt statement will be mailed by January 31st of the following year.
+If you have an account on our Donor Portal, you may print your current year’s receipt at any time.
+If you have not yet created an account, an annual receipt statement will be mailed to you by January 31 of the following year.

-Is our donation eligible for a federal deduction?
+Is my donation eligible for a federal deduction?

-The state of Arizona offers several other tax credit opportunities.
-There is also the public school extracurricular, charitable organizations (working poor), foster care, and military tax credit available.
-A taxpayer may donate to as many of the various tax credit programs as long as they have the state tax liability to do so.
-Please visit the Arizona Department of Revenue at www.azdor.gov for more information.
+Arizona offers several other tax credit opportunities for public schools, charitable organizations, foster care, and military families.
+A taxpayer may donate to as many of the various tax credit programs as they like—as long as they have the state tax liability to do so.
+Visit the Arizona Department of Revenue website at azdor.gov for more information.

 How do I report the donation on my tax return?

-Donations to ACSTO for the Original tax credit are filed using Arizona Form 323.
-Donations made for the Overflow tax credit are filed using Arizona Form 348.
+Donations to ACSTO for the Original Tax Credit are filed using Arizona Form 323.
+Donations made for the Overflow Tax Credit are filed using Arizona Form 348.
 If claiming any tax credits, you will also need to complete Form 301.
-Forms are available from the Arizona Department of Revenue at www.azdor.gov, or on our Claim Your Credit page.
+Forms are available from the Arizona Department of Revenue at azdor.gov, or on our Claim Your Credit page.